Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Restless legs syndrome

-RLS affects approximately 15-25% of pregnant women and is most common in the third trimester.
-The uncomfortable crawling or tingling sensations in the legs are typically worse in the evening and at night.
+RLS affects 20–25% of pregnant women — making pregnancy the single strongest known trigger for RLS onset.
+The uncomfortable crawling or irresistible-urge-to-move sensations are typically worse in the evening and at night.
 See the full RLS section below.
-Discuss with your midwife — iron levels are a treatable common cause during pregnancy.
+Discuss with your midwife — iron levels are a treatable common cause.

 Heartburn and reflux

 Heartburn is often most severe in the third trimester as the uterus is at its largest.
-Sleeping with your upper body elevated (wedge pillow or propped head end of mattress), avoiding food within 2-3 hours of bed, and sleeping on your left side (which positions the stomach below the oesophagus) all help.
+Sleeping with your upper body elevated, avoiding food within 2–3 hours of bed, and sleeping on your left side all help.
 Safe antacids are available — discuss options with your midwife or GP.

 Anxiety and sleep

 Anxiety about labour, parenthood, and the baby’s wellbeing commonly peaks in the third trimester and significantly disrupts sleep.
-Distinguishing normal anticipatory anxiety from clinical anxiety is important.
 If anxiety is severe or significantly impacting daily function as well as sleep, discuss it with your midwife — antenatal anxiety is common, well-recognised, and well-treated.
-Brief relaxation audio, guided breathing, and a consistent bedtime wind-down routine help many women manage normal anticipatory anxiety at night.

-Sleep position in pregnancy — particularly after 28 weeks — is the most-searched pregnancy sleep topic and also the most frequently misunderstood.
-The guidance is specific and the reassurance is important.
+Sleep position in the second half of pregnancy is the most-searched pregnancy sleep topic and the most frequently misunderstood.
+The left-lateral position is recommended from mid-second trimester onward based on both physiological rationale and epidemiological evidence.
 This section explains the evidence accurately so you can follow it confidently and without unnecessary anxiety.

 Pillow Support for Sleep Comfort